Kansas City Chiefs vs. Pittsburgh Steelers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 - At home this year, Kansas City is 5-5 against the spread and 8-2 overall.

-- This season, Kansas City has hit the over in five of 10 home games.
+- This season, in 10 home games, Kansas City has gone over the total five times.

-- Away from home, Pittsburgh is 4-4 against the spread, and 3-5 overall.
+- Away from home, Pittsburgh is 3-5 overall and 4-4 against the spread.

-- This season, in four of eight road games Pittsburgh has gone over the total.
+- This year, in four of eight away games Pittsburgh has hit the over.

 Powered by Data Skrive.